invia-flights/blitzly/docs/CONTRIBUTING.md

 10. Documentation: Please add your new blitly ⚡️ plot to the list in the [`README.md`](https://github.com/invia-flights/blitzly#available-plots-so-far-) file.
 If you think your plot implementation is worth to be documented even more, feel free to add it together with a short description to the end of the [`playground.ipynb`](https://github.com/invia-flights/blitzly/blob/main/examples/playground.ipynb) notebook.

+!!! tip "Get in touch"
     That's it! 🎉 Happy ploding (plotting + coding)! 📊👩‍💻 If you have any questions feel free to contact us!